khoath/cpuminer-opt/README.md

 CFLAGS="-O3 -march=native -Wall" CXXFLAGS="$CFLAGS -std=gnu++11 -fpermissive" ./configure --with-curl
 make

-Common procedure:

-./build.sh should now work for most users.
-If not some tips follow.

-The manual procedure is:

-./autogen.sh
-CFLAGS="-O3 -march=native -Wall" CXXFLAGS="$CFLAGS -std=gnu++11" ./configure --with-curl
-make

-The following tips may be out of date as of v3.2.2.
+The following tips may be useful for older AMD CPUs.

 Some users with AMD CPUs without AES_NI have reported problems compiling with build.sh or "-march=native".
 Problems have included compile errors